Approximation bounds for convolutional neural networks in operator learning: Introduction

 In particular, the above result shows that: \begin{enumerate} \item[(i)] The number of dense layers depends logarithmically on the desired accuracy, while that of the convolutional layers depends logarithmically on the mesh resolution, i.e. on the number of discretization points. \item[(ii)] The width of the dense block is related to the regularity of the operator itself, with smooth operators requiring less neurons. \item[(iii)] The number of convolutional features depends on the regularity of the signals $u_{\mup}$ at output. \end{enumerate}

 We mention that, while being the ultimate focus of our work, Theorem \ref{th:param_preview} is only proved at the end of the paper, as we first need to derive some preliminary results.
 More precisely, the paper is organized as follows.
 First, in Section \ref{sec:interp} we establish a link between convolutional layers and the Fourier transform.
 Then, in Section \ref{sec:approx}, we exploit these results to build a CNN model capable of reconstructing any functional output.
 Finally, in Section \ref{sec:param}, we resort to the parametrized setting and we prove rigorously Theorem \ref{theorem:param}.
 In addition, we report in Section \ref{sec:valid} some numerical experiments, where we assess the predicted error bounds.
-A discussion on possible extensions of our results to higher-dimensions can be found in Section \ref{sec:conc}; on the other hand, preliminary notions, such as the formal definition of CNN models, are reported in the Appendix to make the paper self-contained.
+A discussion on possible extensions of our results to higher-dimensions can be found in Section \ref{sec:conc}. \review{Finally, in order to keep the paper self-contained, preliminary notions, such as the formal definition of CNN models, are reported in the Appendix.}